 During Term 1, hire and tuition is free of charge for Year 7s.
 Learning a musical instrument is a great way to meet a range of students from a number of different year levels, develop leadership, teamwork skills as well as learning a new skill.

 It is expected that once students reach an appropriate level (usually after 8 months - 1 year of lessons) that students learning an instrument commit to playing in the Junior Concert Band, which rehearses once a week.
 Students in the Junior Concert Band have the opportunity to meet new friends, learn how to play great music with other instrumentalists and perform for the school and the wider community, as well as the chance to go on our annual Music Tour/Retreat!

-Voice lessons come with the expectation that students contribute in the Warrnambool College Choir, which rehearses one lunchtime a week and perform at many events such as the Warrnambool Eisteddfod and St Brigids 15 Mins of Fame (Crossley).
+Voice lessons come with an expectation to contribute in the Warrnambool College choir and/or participate in the yearly College production.
+The choir rehearses one lunchtime a week and performs at many events such as the Warrnambool Eisteddfod and St Brigids 15 Mins of Fame (Crossley).

 Hire of a musical instrument is $200 per year.
 Many music companies offer a rent to buy plan that enable students to pay off an instrument over time.
 As our demand for instruments always exceeds supply, this may be a good investment for some families, especially as the student moves towards middle-late years of their secondary schooling.

 Junior Concert Band

 Joining a band is fun and a valuable way to teach team work and leadership skills.
 It provides students with an opportunity to hear other students play and accelerates the learning process on the instruments.
 All students who hire a musical instrument or undertake lessons at the College are expected to join one of the College Bands.
 Students will have the opportunity to perform in concerts and competitions, attend social activities and represent the College at official school functions.

 If you are learning a musical instrument outside of school you are still welcome to join one of these bands.